g0sha1337/CTFWebTasks/README.md

 All my self-written ctf web tasks for our board [polyctf.ru](https://polyctf.ru/)
 (without writeups, only sourses)

-All sensitive data like flags, tokens and creditionals are altered.
+All sensitive data like flags, tokens, secret-keys and creditionals are altered.

 ### All tasks list: